JDAI-CV/fast-reid/tools/deploy/README.md

 <details>
 <summary>step-to-step pipeline for trt convert</summary>

 This is a tiny example for converting fastreid-baseline in `meta_arch` to TRT model.
-We use [tiny-tensorrt](https://github.com/zerollzeng/tiny-tensorrt), which is a simple and easy-to-use nvidia TensorRT warpper, to get the model converted to tensorRT.
+We use [tiny-tensorrt](https://github.com/zerollzeng/tiny-tensorrt) which is a simple and easy-to-use nvidia TensorRt warpper, to get the model converted to tensorRT.

-First you need to convert the pytorch model to ONNX format following [ONNX Convert](https://github.com/JDAI-CV/fast-reid/tree/master/tools/deploy#onnx-convert), and you need to remember your `output` name.
+First you need to convert the pytorch model to ONNX format following [ONNX Convert](https://github.com/JDAI-CV/fast-reid#fastreid), and you need to remember your `output` name.
 Then you can convert ONNX model to TensorRT following instructions below.

 1. Run command line below to get the converted TRT model from ONNX model,